U.S. agency to determine cause of 2018 fatal Tesla 'Autopilot' crash

 WASHINGTON (Reuters) - The U.S. National Transportation Safety Board (NTSB) will meet on Feb.
-25 to determine the probable cause of the 2018 fatal crash of a Tesla Inc (TSLA.O) vehicle in Mountain View, California, the agency said.
+25 to determine the probable cause of the 2018 fatal crash of a Tesla Inc vehicle in Mountain View, California, the agency said.

 The board will hold a hearing on the 2017 Tesla Model X crash that killed the its driver, 38-year-old Apple engineer Walter Huang, who was using the vehicle’s advanced driver assistance system known as Autopilot.